lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 <code>
 train_data, test_data = train_test_split(song_df, test_size = 0.20, random_state=0)
 </code>

+The testing and training data is useful for creating a precision-recall curve to determine the accuracy of the machine learning model.

 This uses the `scikit-learn` library.
 In this case, the testing data's size is 20% of the dataset, while the remaining 80% is the training data. <mark>See</mark>